nathanmcmillan/scroll-and-sigil-js/README.md

 ### High Priority

-- Fix maps zoom in and out
-- Vector and line selection too big, impossible to select sectors sometimes
 - Single file format for entire data pack
 - Tiles as sprites specified in regular image.
 Auto-generate OpenGL single image for repeating
+- Sector and triangle map generator is broken
+- When saving/exporting a map.
+Need to include all entity information.
+When exporting entire tape, can be separate

 ### Low Priority